aibex-group/aibex-group.github.io/content/publications.md

         title="Show BibTeX" />
     <pre id="Studer2021a" style="display:none; padding:2px; border:1px solid #ccc;
         background:#f9f9f9; white-space: pre-wrap; overflow-x:auto; margin-top:4px;">@article{Studer2021a,
-  author = {L. Studer, A. Blank, J.-M. Bokhorst, I. Nagtegaal, I. Zlobec, A. Lugli, A. Fischer, and H. Dawson}, journal = {Histopathology}, number = {4}, pages = {476--484},
+  author = {L. Studer and A. Blank and J.-M. Bokhorst and I. Nagtegaal and I. Zlobec and A. Lugli and A. Fischer and H. Dawson}, journal = {Histopathology}, number = {4}, pages = {476--484},